The summary language is Turkish or English.

 Summary should be between 150-300 words, in Times New Roman and 12 points.

 Below the abstracts, there should be at least 5 and at most 8 keywords.

 The first letter of each syllable must be large.

-The text is written in English.
+The text is written in Turkish or English.
 During the presentation phase, the researcher can use his own preferred language.
 The Works must be written in A4 size with a Microsoft Word program, boldface, Times New Roman, 1, 15 linespacing, and based on the edge.
 12 pt for text and 10 pt for footnotes should be used.
 The text alignment should be set to borders.
 The text should consist of the Introduction, Subheadings and Conclusion sections.
 There are no page and imagere strictions in the texts.

 The References and Bibliography

 Footnotes should be added in sequential numbers at the end of the page.
 Foot notes should be typed in 10-point, 1-line spacing and with the edge aligned.

 Footnotes should be typed in single-spaced 10-point and the alignment should be based on both sides.
 References in the text should be number ed starting from 1 in footnote below the page.
 Other than that, it should not be cited in the text.
 When sources are given in footnotes, the title of the book and journal should be italicized, and the names of the articles should be given flat with in the quotation marks.In the footnotes, the source code must be given exactly where it first passed, thentheauthor’ssurname, titleandpagenumbershould be written.Ifmorethanonebookandarticle is used of an author, the name and surname of the author, then the full name and page number of the book or article should be given after the first use of the second work.If a work has more than one authors , all of the authors must be written in the first place of the source, and abbreviation can be made for later use of these sources.